Tatsi/Graphics-Projects/README.md

 I did this program on my spare time in learning purposes.
 At first I was using GLUT to do some graphics programming, but soon found it very limited and decided to build my own engine as I found great intrest in computer graphics and knew that this would be a very educational project.
 It is programmed in C++ and for development I used Visual studio IDE.
 I use GLSL for shaders and they are read from my shader files from Shaders directory.
 The used OpenGL version is 3.3.

 The engine uses a custom model format which is a slightly modified version of common ply format.
 The models can be done and textured in Autodesk 3DS Max and then exported to the used format with a customized script.
+The engine also includes collision detection.

 The code of this project can be found in [this GitHub repo](https://github.com/Tatsi/OpenGL3DEngine).